Annual meeting of the CAA commission of nature protection and alpine spatial planning in Bolzano

 On invitation of AVS the commission of nature protection and alpine spatial planning (KONSAR) met in Bolzano on April, 21-23.

 Under the chair of Marie-Laure Tanon (FFCAM) the comission discussed in detail about updates of the common positions on climate change, the value of landscape and via ferratas.
 The latter will be finished in the follow-up.
 Furthermore the commission dealt with the draft of a position concerning mountainbiking with pedelecs which will be dicussed afterwards also by the other two CAA commissions.
 Besides, as always the exchange about the numerous nature protection activities of the CAA associations was an important agenda point, as well as the information about the current news of the Alpine Convention and EUSALP and the planned foundation of the european mountaineering association EUMA.

 The programme of the meeting concluded on sunday morning with an excursion to the lakes of Montiggl with expert explanations about the special mixed forest.

-AlpWeek 2016 report + cooperation video now available!
+AlpWeek 2016 report, video + cooperation video now available!

 Held under the slogan “Alps & People”, the fourth edition of AlpWeek was dedicated to the many aspects of the connections between the Alps and the people who live, work and spend their spare time there.